 Finally, the biggest change for me is the travel time between my home and my work.
 In Paris, I had for 30-40 minutes door to door.
 When I arrived in the Netherlands, I was less than a 10-minute bike ride from the restaurant where I was working, and that was really great.
 Be able to finish at 5 pm maximum and then have time to do plenty of things.
 If I had known, I would have enjoyed it more.
 Today, working in Amsterdam, it is between 1:15 and 1:45 door to door, knowing that to be sure not to be late due to frequent train delays, I arrive 30 minutes early to work.
 As a result, my days are very long, up at 6:00, leaving at 7:00, and I’m not back home until 7:00.

 So a lot of changes on the professional level, but that I do not regret because my life here is far from boiling down to my work.

 New consumption habits

 When I arrived in the Netherlands, my little French habits were put to the test, and I had to adapt.
 I’ve already talked a little bit about the Dutch attachment to their bread + cheese at lunch, but this is only part of the upheavals in my eating habits.

 So the in-between that I found is to go to the markets.
 On Saturdays, when my schedule allows me, I’m going to the Groot Markt, to fill up on cheap and loose fruits and veggies.
-Price and choice wise, this market iS the best!
+Price and choice wise, this market is the best!
 And I can bring back my little cotton bags and boycott tomatoes in February.
-For organic market, go to Eedrachtsplein on Tuesday !
+For the organic market, go to Eedrachtsplein on Tuesday!

 Agriculture in the Netherlands